MazeMap/Leaflet.TileLayer.PouchDBCached/readme.md

 * `tilecachehit`: Fired when a tile has been found in the tile cache.
 The event includes data as per http://leafletjs.com/reference.html#tile-event
 * `tilecachemiss`: Like `tilecachehit`, but is fired when the tile has *not* been found in the cache.
+* `tilecacheerror`: Fired when there was an error trying to save a tile in the cache.
+The event data includes:
+ * `tile`: A reference to the failed tile
+ * `error`: The error message, probably related to CORS.
 * `seedstart`: Fired when a layer cache has started seeding.
 The event data includes:
  * `bbox`: bounding box for the seed operation, as per the `L.TileLayer.seed()` function call.
  * `minZoom` and `maxZoom`: zoom levels the seed operation, as per the `L.TileLayer.seed()` function call.